 Here are some examples:

 - The Advertiser might not like certain traffic sources.
-A good example of this might be a dating website that doesn't want to be on adult traffic.
+An excellent example of this might be a dating website that doesn't want to be on adult Traffic.

 - We already mentioned adult traffic is primarily male, so promoting a woman's diet pill to that traffic would not be a good fit.

-- Promoting an app install that has a low payout would probably not work very well on Facebook especially conversion traffic where the cost is quite high.
+- Promoting an app install that has a low payout would probably not work very well on Facebook, especially conversion traffic where the cost is relatively high.

-The best way to figure out what works on different traffic sources is the spy and do competitive research
+The best way to figure out what works on different traffic sources is the spying and doing competitive research.

-Will mention some of our favorite spy tools later in this guide, Astrex and Similar Web are currently my favorite.
+I will detail some of my favorite spy tools later in this guide.
+AdSpy is currently my favorite.

-With Facebook we've had good success with lead generation offers.
+With Facebook, we've had success with lead generation offers.